China’s High-Speed Rail in Numbers: Connecting Cities, Transforming Lives

 The Jakarta-Bandung high-speed line in Indonesia has cut travel time from more than three hours to 46 minutes.
 And in Europe, the Hungary-Serbia Railway represents a milestone in aligning Chinese and European Union rail standards.

-China’s high-speed rail is creating more continence for people.
+China’s high-speed rail is creating more convenience for people.

-To enhance the travel experience for older people, China also introduced tourist trains tailored for the elderly, known as “silver trains,” featuring a series of customized services.
+To enhance the travel experience for older people, China also introduced tourist trains tailored for the elderly, known as “silver trains,” featuring a series of customised services.

 Along with tourist trains, there are also “Lychee trains”.
-With lychee harvest across south China, China launched the first high-speed “Lychee Express” to streamline the delivery of the fresh fruits.
+With the lychee harvest across South China, China launched the first high-speed “Lychee Express” to streamline the delivery of the fresh fruits.

 Written by Sha Liu, poster designed by Di Wang, additional reporting by Xinhua, China Daily and Ecns.cn.

-If you liked this article, why not read: One-Minute Guide of China’s 450 km/h High-Speed Train Prototype
+If you liked this article, why not read: One-Minute Guide to China’s 450 km/h High-Speed Train Prototype

 Related Posts